-As much as we rain praise on the Chemex, it has an enormous flaw: the the coffee cools down way too quickly.
+As much as we rain praise on the Chemex, it has an enormous flaw: The coffee cools down way too quickly.
 On the depths of Coffee Internet, debates rage about the best way to keep Chemex-brewed coffee hot.
 As it turns out, Chemex already makes an accessory for preserving your coffee’s heat.

 Chemex’s $7 glass topper is exactly as it sounds — a borosilicate glass disk to place over the opening of a Chemex.
 The carafe isn’t insulated, and if you’re brewing correctly, your water shouldn’t exceed boiling temperature, or 212°F. As a result, a majority of heat loss comes from evaporation through the Chemex’s large opening.
 The topper limits heat escaping, and it also protects your coffee from airborne pollutants.